Introduction

 Pace of the Game

 No-limit poker: If betting is unlimited, it can cause major changes in chip stacks and game momentum.
 Bigger bets can result in faster eliminations during a tournament match.
-However, not having a cap on betting lets you take greater risks, which may end up being lucrative with impressive rewards.
+However, not having a cap on betting lets you take greater risks, which may be lucrative with impressive rewards.

 Pot Limit Poker: The capped betting structure typically results in fewer sudden shifts in chip stacks, which can lead to a more methodical pace and often longer-lasting hands and tournaments.